 In Western society there is a social pressure for people to grieve quickly and quietly.
 The fact is, many people still find it uncomfortable to speak openly about bereavement and grief.

-From an employer’s perspective, managing bereavement in the workplace is a highly sensitive issue.
+From an employer’s perspective, managing bereavement in the workplace is a highly-sensitive issue.
 When an employee loses a loved one, grief can have a huge impact on them.
-They may find it hard to concentrate at work and it may be difficult for them to perform their normal role, especially in a customer-facing one.
+They may find it hard to concentrate at work and it may be difficult for them to perform their normal role, especially if it's a customer-facing one.

 How businesses deal with bereavement leave is a difficult one, largely because grief affects everyone so differently.
 Some people want to get on with their daily lives and busy themselves with work as a distraction.
 Others struggle to cope with everyday life following a bereavement, and find work difficult to manage.

 Regardless of the impact, most bereaved employees will need to take some time off unexpectedly and employers should have some policies in place to deal with this sad but inevitable eventuality.
 So, what exactly are the rules on bereavement leave?

 The law on bereavement leave

 There isn't actually a law to protect an employee’s right to bereavement leave.
 However, the Employment Rights Act 1996 gives employees the right to take time off to deal with an emergency situation, which includes the death of a dependent.
 There isn’t any statutory right to be paid for bereavement leave.

 The Government is currently planning to introduce the right to two weeks paid leave for employed parents who lose a child under the age of 18, in the new Parental Bereavement (Pay and Leave) bill.
 The law is due to come into effect in 2020 and it will be one of the most generous allowances for bereaved parents in the world.

 For now, bereavement leave comes down to employer discretion.

 What is bereavement leave and why do employers need a policy on it?